MestreLion/python-templates/README.md

 Installing
 ----------

-Run this to install the bot and its dependencies, preferably in a virtual environment:
+To install the project and dependencies, preferably in a virtual environment:

-    pip3 install PROJECT
+    pip3 install .

 > _**Note**: Fully tested on Python 3.8, should work fine on all later python versions._